akashsmaran/simple-neural-net/README.md

 # simple-neural-net
-A simple neural network using tensorflow and without to implement a feedforward neural network in python Run convolutional.py to run it without tensorflow and simple convulutional net.ipynb to run it with tensorflow.
+A basic neural network using tensorflow and without to implement a feedforward neural network in python Run convolutional.py to run it without tensorflow and simple convulutional net.ipynb to run it with tensorflow.

 # Neural Networks